 Our Grand National Thursday preview advises similar caution with the Red Rum Handicap Chase at 4:40.
 These end-of-season festival handicaps are always a minefield.
 It's wiser to just watch or limit yourself to small stakes.
 The concluding bumper at 5:15, a National Hunt Flat race for fillies and mares, is all about EILEENDOVER.

 She will probably never jump an obstacle in her career.
 Eileendover has a speedy Flat pedigree and could well end up with a summer campaign on the level after this.
-The apple of trainer Pam Sly’s eye looks very hard to beat, despite Cheltenham Champion Bumper third Elle Est Belle in opposition.
+The apple of trainer Pam Sly's eye looks very hard to beat, despite Cheltenham Champion Bumper third Elle Est Belle in opposition.
+If you're looking to make the best of your bets this year then remember to check out the betting sites with high odds before you place a single penny on anything.